-An NOD is the official declaration that you believe the U.S. Department of Veterans Affairs (VA) was wrong.
-You can file an NOD if you disagree with the entire decision or a portion of it (e.g., you are satisfied with your tinnitus rating, but believe you deserve a higher rating for your PTSD).
+A NOD is an official declaration that you believe the U.S. Department of Veterans Affairs (VA) was wrong.
+You can file a NOD if you disagree with the entire decision or a portion of it (e.g., you are satisfied with your tinnitus rating, but believe you deserve a higher rating for your PTSD).

 To fill out your NOD, you will need the following information:

 - Your Social Security Number (you must include it on both pages of your NOD)

 - Your address, phone number, and email address

 You must note your “specific issue of disagreement” and the area of disagreement (e.g., service connection, your impairment rating, etc.)

 You will also need to note whether you would like to receive calls or emails from a VA representative and whether you would like to have a Decision Review Officer (DRO) take a look at your claim or whether you would like to go through the traditional review process.